Duke Special at Islington Assembly Hall

 Photos: Steve Taylor

-For further information about Duke Special and future events visit here.
+For further information and future events visit Duke Special’s website here.

 Watch the video for Last Night I Nearly Died here: